wxwern/clarity/README.md

 ### Yabai workspaces and title widgets

-There are 2 widgets for displaying workspaces: `spaces-primary` and `spaces-secondary`, and 2 widgets for displaying window titles: `title-primary` and `title-secondary`.
+There are 2 widgets for displaying workspaces: `spaces-primary` and `spaces-secondary`.

 All `*-secondary` widgets are used when working with dual displays.